jdt1138/jdt1138.github.io/index.md

 # Bio

 My name is Jody Toms.
 I recieved my Bachelor's Degree from LSU in May 2017, where I majored in Computer Science and minored in History.
-The first two year's of my college career was spent at Baton Rouge Community College, trying to determine my area of interest.
+The first two years of my college career were spent at Baton Rouge Community College, trying to determine my area of interest.
 I have completed their requirements for the Associate's Degree, and have recieved the degree in May 2017.

 ---